philippinespire/pire_taeniamia_zosterophora_lcwgs/README.md

 Dry run looks okay, so will proceed to renaming for real.

-# 6. Rename the files for real
+## Rename the files for real
 bash /home/e1garcia/shotgun_PIRE/pire_fq_gz_processing/renameFQGZ_keeplane.bash Tzo-LCWGS-FullSeq-SequenceNameDecode.tsv rename

-#you will need to say y 2X

-# 7. Check quality of the data with fastqc
+## Check quality of the data with fastqc

 Run fastqc and multiqc with the Multi_FASTQC.sh script